 Hot Rod is brash, impetuous, and outspoken as a young Autobot, and retains a primarily red/magenta color.
 Averted later as he becomes solidly brick red as Rodimus Prime, but also becomes more morose, brooding, and jaded.

-Warpath is a shouty Boisterous Bruiser with no subtlety and a love of combat, and turns into a maroon tank.
+Warpath is a shouty Boisterous Bruiser with no subtlety and love of combat and turns into a maroon tank.

-Speedy, aka Red Arrow, in Young Justice.
-He was tickedoff at constantly being Green Arrow's sidekick and set off on his own.
+Young Justice: Speedy, aka Red Arrow, was tickedoff at constantly being Green Arrow's sidekick and set off on his own.
 Despite this, he genuinely cares about his friends and looks after them.
 In secret.